cissagatto/Oracle-Clus/README.md

 To run this experiment you need the _X-Fold Cross-Validation_ files and they must be compacted in **tar.gz** format.
 You can download these files, with 10-folds, ready for multiple multilabel dataset by clicking [here](https://www.4shared.com/folder/ypgzwzjq/datasets-cross-validation.html).
 For a new dataset, in addition to including it in the **datasets-original.csv** file, you must also run this code [here](https://github.com/cissagatto/crossvalidationmultilabel).
 In the repository in question you will find all the instructions needed to generate the files in the format required for this experiment.
 The **tar.gz** file can be placed on any folder on your computer or cluster.
 The absolute path of the file should be passed as a parameter in the configuration file that will be read by **exhaustive.R** script.
 The dataset will be loaded from there.

 ## STEP 3
 You need to have installed all the R packages required to execute this code on your machine.
 Check out which are needed in the file *libraries.R*.
 This code does not provide any type of automatic package installation!

-## STEP 4
 You can use the Conda environment that I created to perform this experiment.
 Below are the links to download the files.

 | [download txt](https://www.4shared.com/s/fUCVTl13zea) | [download yml](https://www.4shared.com/s/f8nOZyxj9iq) | [download yaml](https://www.4shared.com/s/fk5Io4faLiq) |